BBrud/AMAZING-MAZES/README.md

 Then you can then either solve or load a maze from the database.

-Solving will draw a path from the top left to bottom right, this will also save the solved maze to the database so it can be loaded at a later on, or on another day.
+Solving will draw a path from the top left to bottom right, this will also save the solved maze to the database so it can be loaded later on, or on another day.

-Loading will just load a maze unsolved and if its been solved, then will load the solved maze aswell.
+Loading will just load a maze unsolved and if it's been solved, then it will load the solved maze as well.
 Also it creates a popup of times to generate and solve.

 Hope you enjoy, Billy.